ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ### API

-#### Events

--   `mention-update` - This can be achieved through Tiptap's `onUpdate()` and `onStart()` methods in `render` function in [suggestion](https://tiptap.dev/api/utilities/suggestion#render) configurations.
-This event fires with the `eventData` containing the current text that is added after the `@` character.

-    This event will be triggered in the following scenarios to perform filtering in the client application.
-The below scenarios will also fire when there is a configuration element `nimble-rich-text-mention-users` even without the mapping elements:

-    1. When a user inserts the character (e.g., `@`) into the editor, which activates the mention popup.
-    2. When a user adds or removes text after inserting the mention character into the editor.
-    3. When a user repositions the cursor between the text segments added after the mention character.

-    Refer the [accessibility](#accessibility) section to know more details about when it requires to emit the event for performing the filtering in the client application.

-    Conversely, this event will not be fired when:

-    1. A user moves the cursor away either using mouse or any key down events that moves the cursor from current position to outside of `@` and characters after that with less than two white spaces while the popup is open.
-    2. A user selects an option from the dropdown list either using mouse click/pressing Enter or Tab.
-    3. A user adds two or more spaces after triggering the mention popup.
-    4. In the absence of `nimble-rich-text-mention-users` and no mapping elements.

-#### Other APIs for `@mention`

 To support the `@mention`, the creation of the following configuration elements and UI elements is required for rich text components:

 #### User mention element (Non-visible configuration element):